TritonDataCenter/manta/docs/operator-guide.md

    This step runs various initialization steps, including downloading all of the zone images required to deploy Manta.
-This can take a while the first time you run it, so you may want to run it in a screen seesion.
+This can take a while the first time you run it, so you may want to run it in a screen session.
 It's idempotent.

    A common failure mode for those without quite fast internet links is a